Appearance

 - Clients flags enforce holder eligibility rules

-- Pricing flags point to profiles for fees, valuation, tax, and rate logic
+- Pricing integration points to pricing profiles for fees, valuation, and rate logic

 - Lending flags control pledge and exit restriction behavior